 • Security, by making it more difficult for criminals to compromise online transactions;

 • Confidence that digital identities are adequately protected, thereby promoting the use of online services;

 • Innovation, by lowering the risk associated with sensitive services and by enabling service providers to develop or expand their online presence; and

 • Choice, as service providers offer individuals different yet interoperable identity credentials.

-There are three trusted cyberspace identity areas which I would like to briefly reiterate with regards to the trusted cyberspace identity initiative; privacy laws, consumer awareness of the risks s well as best identity protection practices, and a single sign-on process.
+There are three trusted cyberspace identity areas which we should mention with regards to the trusted cyberspace identity initiative; privacy laws, consumer awareness of the risks, as well as best identity protection practices, and a single sign-on process.

 Second, consumer awareness and education regarding identity theft risks and best identity protection practices are not consistently applied or emphasized in many of the current laws.
 Companies which collect their customer non-public information in exchange for other identity components such as credit cards must provide their customers with some type of identity theft awareness education to reduce their fraud costs.

 And lastly, the existence of excessive number of online accounts, IDs and passwords just increases the identity theft risks.
-I think related accounts such as financial accounts from the same institution have a lot to gain from a single sign-on and strong identification and authentication mechanism.
+Related accounts such as financial accounts from the same institution have a lot to gain from a single sign-on and strong identification and authentication mechanism.
 A good example is the Google strategy for linking and using the same access mechanism for its user accounts.